turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 <% end %>
 ```

 This is a little bit more of that dream driving.
-We are going to have the facade be in charge of all of the things.
+We are going to give the facade the responsibility of coordinating the actual API request, instead of the controller.
 The members method will give us an array of member objects and we can also count that collection.

-So if we run our tests now, it’s going to complain because we have nothing in our members method, so its going to return us a `nil`.
-We don’t wait a `nil`.
+If we run our tests now, it’s going to complain because we have nothing in our members method, so its going to return us a `nil`.
+We don’t want a `nil`.

-We get rid of that nil by moving the code we commented out in our controller and adapting it to the structure we’ve built here.
+We get rid of that `nil` by moving the code we commented out in our controller and adapting it to the structure we’ve built here in our facade.

 *app/facades/search_facade.rb*